-It relates to what happens before a customer purchase and after purchase, of course.
+It relates to what happens before a customer purchases and after purchase, of course.
 The great experiences do not end at sold.
 If a customer has a problem, and you deal with it efficiently, then you have yourself a pleased customer who is most likely to buy again.
 It is an ongoing relationship.
 So, this leads to,

 B2b Community marketing: Creating this space where b2b (business to business) customers can exchange their opinions on the product they bought and get a response back from the company would be the icing on the cake.
 They can comment and exchange, like and dislike.
-They will feel like their opinions matter, and that in turn is beneficial for a business to business loyalty program.
+They will feel like their opinions matter, and that in turn is beneficial for a business-to-business loyalty program.

 The benefits for the company

-Loyalty programs increase sales and revenue: B2b (business to business) Customer loyalty program matters because, if customers feel valued, and your company is present to give them the best experience by answering to their beck and call, this will make them want to spend more on each transaction without fail.
+Loyalty programs increase sales and revenue: B2b (business to business) Customer loyalty program matters because if customers feel valued, and your company is present to give them the best experience by answering to their beck and call, this will make them want to spend more on each transaction without fail.
 It even goes to say that, if a product is out of stock, thanks to such good customer and product service, they literally wait for it to come back again.

-Prevent seeking for new customers, which generally leads to more spending than profits.
+Prevent seeking new customers, which generally leads to more spending than profits.
 Cash is not always free-flowing for some businesses.
 So much time would be saved focusing on the ones you do have, who will potentially brag about your brand to others.
-It’s a double whammy that automatically leads to more referrals for your business to business loyalty program, and even tests of new products and offerings acceptances
+It’s a double whammy that automatically leads to more referrals for your business to the business loyalty program and even tests of new products and offerings acceptances

-Brand advocates: This is the most natural yet, random way of business to business loyalty program branding.
+Brand advocates: This is the most natural yet, random way of business-to-business loyalty program branding.
 It saves money for your business.
 You get original and real praises from people who have used your business’s brand products.
 They tell their surroundings about the benefits your product(s) and service(s) have given them.
 People find it easier to believe people in their circle who promote and rave about a product, then a company actually promoting it.
 Why?
 Well, because everyone knows a company’s main goal is to sell, therefore, it is difficult to basically distinguish the truth from the fake or should I say, the money grabbers.

 For example, in your loyalty business program, you can use the method of a percentage off for a friend referral.
 You obtain a new customer while keeping the loyal one.
 It is such good news for business.